ubc-cpsc/girlsmarts4tech/Programming/2018/completed/README.md

 ## Download project

 Go to https://github.com/ubc-cpsc/girlsmarts4tech/releases/latest and download starter.zip or completed.zip.
+Open the zip file by double clicking it if you are on Mac (a folder with the same name should appear).
+If you are on Windows, right click on the zip file and choose Extract All (see [instructions](https://support.microsoft.com/en-us/help/14200/windows-compress-uncompress-zip-files)).

 ## Required software